 There is no official Visiting Day, however your parents are welcome to visit you.
 This option is available to all parents, except those who have campers enrolled in a 2-week session.
 Visitation is not permitted for 2-weekers.
 Parents have the flexibility to visit any day.
 Your folks are required to remain at the office, until you’re escorted from your activity.
 Visitors are not permitted to roam around camp or enter the cabin area.
 Campers are permitted to sign-out anytime after 11:00am, and must sign-in before 4:00pm.

-Yes, your parents can telephone you once every 2 weeks, but no calls are allowed during your first 7 days.
+Yep, your parents can telephone you once every 2 weeks, but no calls are allowed during your first 7 days.
 Your folks will need to schedule a phone call appointment to speak with you.
 This can be done online.
 Each phone call is limited to 5 minutes.

 Brian Buynak is the Camp Owner.
 He’s a real ‘camp guy’ who hasn’t missed a summer at camp since 1957 (he was 3 months at the time).
 His parents turned-over the directorship to him in 1983.
 Brian enlightens us each morning with his ‘Thought for the Day’, and has a habit of appearing out of nowhere!
 Cayuga’s Co-Director is Molly Bisson, who started her career at Cayuga in 2005.
 She’s a year-round staff member who’s dedicated to making sure you’re having a great time!
 The Director on Teen Campus is Steve Beals (Bealzy), who is also a year-round staff member.
 He lives at camp all year, and started his Cayuga career back in 1984.
-He enjoys teenagers, and has been the Director since 1994.
+He enjoys working with teenagers, and has been the Director since 1994.

-‘Laundry Day’ is scheduled about once a week.
+‘Laundry Day’ is scheduled once a week.
 This is when you empty your personal laundry bag into your cabin’s large laundry bag.
 These large bags are picked-up by an independent laundry company.
 It takes them 1-2 days to wash your clothes and return them.
 The general rule is to bring 10-days-worth of clothes, no matter how long you’re staying at camp.
 We will remind you at flagpole assemblies when laundry day is scheduled.

 After you sign-up for camp, your parents will be given an online account where they can access camp forms & documents.
 The recommended clothing list is posted on their dashboard.
 It includes everything you need to bring to camp.
 It also lists optional items, as well as prohibited items that you can’t bring.